Student Disability Services

 Communication and Information

-The Student Disabilities Director will take measures appropriate to the individual needs in communicating information to persons with sensory impairments, including readers, qualified interpreters, written materials, notepad, pen TDD's, or other special devices.
-With adequate advance notice, information in the college's publications will be made available in alternate format upon request by individuals with disabilities.
+The Access Center will take measures appropriate to the individual needs in communicating information to persons with sensory impairments, including readers, qualified interpreters, written materials, or other special devices.
+With adequate advance notice, the information in the college's publications will be made available in an alternate format upon request by individuals with disabilities.

 Campus buildings, pathways, parking, and other physical facilities at Nashville State are to be accessible so that no individual with a disability is denied access.
 The student is responsible for making physical access needs known with reasonable advance notice to allow time for relocation.
-Requests for physical access should be made in writing to the college ADA Coordinator.
+Requests for physical access should be made in writing to the college Access Center or Human Resources.

 Student Disabilities Program

 The Access Center will be responsible for:

 - Maintaining and registering self-identified students with documented disabilities;

 - Coordinating and providing support services to individuals with disabilities;

 - Developing procedures and arrangements for appropriate accommodations;

 - Encouraging and promoting self-sufficiency and individual personal growth in the overall educational experience as it relates to programs, policies, procedures, services, activities, facilities, and resources;